pomsky-lang/website/content/blog/renaming-rulex/index.md

 The breed I settled on is the **Pomsky**, a hybrid of a Siberian Husky and a Pomeranian.
 I think this is a great name for several reasons.
 First, it's short, only 1 letter longer than rulex.
-There is no company or registered trademark named "pomsky".
+There is no company or registered trademark named "Pomsky".
 And the best part, our project now has a really cute mascot 😀

-It's also nice that pomsky rhymes with [Noam Chomsky][chomsky], a famous linguist.
+It's also nice that Pomsky rhymes with [Noam Chomsky][chomsky], a famous linguist.
 Chomsky influenced the field of linguistics like no other, and he has also worked with formal languages and formal grammars.
 He came up with [Chomsky’s hierarchy][chomskys-hierarchy], which categorizes formal languages by the strictness of their grammar: